barijaona/OpenCore_GA-Z170X-Gaming5/README.md

 If you intend to use the same SMBIOS and have a non-Skylake CPU, you will probably have to modify the `cf-frequency-data` entry into SSDT-CPU.aml.
 More details can be found at instructions for [CPUFriend installation](https://github.com/acidanthera/CPUFriend/blob/master/Instructions.md).

-If you find this a bit complex, just disable/remove `SSDT-CPU.aml` and `CPUFriend.kext`.
+If you find this a bit complex, you can:

+- just disable/remove `SSDT-CPU.aml` and `CPUFriend.kext`
+- or try a more recent SMBIOS (while `iMac18,1` to `iMac18,3` use Kaby Lake processors, their SMBIOS might be good with Skylake processors).

 #### iMessage, iTunes, AppStore…